 There are no cost share requirements.

-- Applications open in June
+- Applications open in summer (August for FY24)

-- Applications close in September
+- Applications close in fall (November for FY24)

 The Transformational Habitat Restoration and Coastal Resilience Grants program is part of the Community-Based Habitat Restoration grant program.